shorepine/tulipcc/docs/tulip_api.md

 # theta = # of 100.0/PI rotations
 # color = chooses the color of the entire model

 # You can also generate line lists yourself in code.
-It's:
-# x0 [uint16], y0 [uint16], x1 [uint16], y1 [uint16] -- 8 bytes per line, repeated per line
-# color is encoded as the top four bits of x0 and x1, e.g. color 129 is 0b1000000000000000 | x0 and 0b0001000000000000 | x1
-# list of lines must end with a sentinel last line where y0=65535
-# list must be sorted by y0 increasing. and y0 must always be < y1.

-# A convenience function is provided to make this easier:
-lines = tulip.lines([x0_0,y0_0,x1_0,y1_0,color_0,x0_1,y0_1,x1_1,y1_1,color_1])
+lines = tulip.lines([
+    [x0_0,y0_0,x1_0,y1_0,color_0],
+    [x0_1,y0_1,x1_1,y1_1,color_1]
+    ]) # will return packed buffer of lines, sorted, including the last sentinel line

-# Load lines buffer into sprite RAM at whatever position you want.
-See len(lines) to see how many bytes your line list takes up.
+# However you got your lines buffer, you can now load it into sprite RAM at whatever position you want.
+# See len(lines) to see how many bytes your line list takes up so you don't overwrite other data.
 tulip.sprite_bitmap(lines, mem_pos)

 # Register this "sprite" as a line buffer.
 If you don't pass w and h like a normal sprite, we assume it's a wireframe and we turn it on right away
 tulip.sprite_register(12, mem_pos)

 # Whenever you want to rotate, scale or translate the wireframe, regenerate the lines and write them to sprite RAM
+# The screen will immediately start drawing the new data once you call sprite_bitmap if the sprite is registered.
 lines = tulip.wire_to_lines(model, x, y, scale, theta) tulip.sprite_bitmap(lines, mem_pos)

+# Or, update your line coordinates directly:
+tulip.sprite_bitmap(tulip.lines(new_lines_list), mem_pos)

 tulip.sprite_off(12) # turn off drawing
 ```